Why do people develop Negative Stereotypes of the Enneagram Types?

 The test will alert test-takers of any important considerations.
 They are on the first page called 'Special Notices," If you have any, consider what they are saying and look for the possibility that your head type may be type 6 if suggested, or your gut type may be type 9, or in some cases, you may have both.

 After 3.5 years of beta testing, the ETTv8 Enneagram Tritype® Test will be a product at a nominal fee.
-So in a few weeks, it will have a fee.
+So in a few weeks, there will be a fee.

 Best wishes…